AmitaiB/reading-ios-properties-ios-0615-public/README.md

 }
 ```

 What is wrong with the above?
-By trying to set the property rather than the instance variable with in the setter (or returning the property from the getter), we will find ourselves within an infinite loop.
+By trying to set the property, rather than the instance variable within the setter (or by trying to return the property from within the getter), we will find ourselves within an infinite loop.
 Recall that the property is actually shorthand for an instance variable, a setter method, and a getter method.
 So the following is another way to write what we have just above:

 ######Example
 ```objc